 | Document Controller | High | 5,000 – 8,000 SAR | Standard Office Hours |

-1. Plant Operations & Field Engineering
+Plant Operations & Field Engineering (The Live Grid)

-2. Environment, Health, Safety & Security (EHSS)
+Environment, Health, Safety & Security (The Watchdogs)

-3. Corporate Planning & Supply Chain
+Corporate Planning & Supply Chain (The Logistical Engine)

 Hiring Now: What It Takes to Be a Safety Officer